PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Classification results

 Initially, we set the weight $M$ between conservative particles being small numbers (e.g.: $0$ and $0.2$); in the case of conservative and wilder (with more liberty) particles or among wilder particles we set larger values for $M$ (e.g.: $1.2$ and $1.7$).

-Figure~\ref{fig:m1} shows the results when $c2$ and $warmup$ are fixed at $0.5$ and $0$.
-We recall that accelerator $c2$ controls the effect of KNN element in the equation~\eqref{eq:f1} i.e. the faster $c2$ the more significant the element is.
+Figure~\ref{fig:m1} shows the results when $c_2$ and $warmup$ are fixed at $0.5$ and $0$.
+We recall that accelerator $c_2$ controls the effect of KNN element in the equation~\eqref{eq:f1}, i.e., the faster $c_2$ the more significant the element is.
 In the meantime, $warmup$ indicates at which epoch all particles begin to collaborate.
-For each experiment, we summary the most accuracy among PSOs as "Best PSO".
+For each experiment, we summary the highest accuracy among PSOs as "Best PSO".
 Further, we notice that on average the accuracy settles at approximately $0.9790$ and the best accuracy rises up to $0.9800$.

-We then increase the weight toward wilder particles to a much higher value ($M=10$).
-The results for variety of $c2$ and $warmup$ are showed in Table~\ref{tab:gradients1} and also plotted on Figure~\ref{fig:m2} to facilitate the analysis.
-On the left-hand side, among variations, $c2$ equals to $1.7$ and $0.5$ accomplish better accuracy than that of $1.2$ and $0.2$.
-In addition, pulling particles with distinct weights favors those warmups that start at the beginning of training (at $c2=0.2$ and $c2=0.5$).
-It is interesting to notice that, on the right-hand side where $M$ is greatly increased, we achieve a milestone result with accuracy of $0.9816$.
+We then increase the weight towards wilder particles to a much higher value ($M=10$).
+The results for variety of $c_2$ and $warmup$ are shown in Table~\ref{tab:gradients1} and also plotted on Figure~\ref{fig:m2} to facilitate the analysis.
+On the left-hand side, among variations, $c_2$ equals to $1.7$ and $0.5$ accomplish better accuracy than that of $1.2$ and $0.2$.
+In addition, pulling particles with distinct weights favors those warmups that start at the beginning of training (at $c_2=0.2$ and $c_2=0.5$).
+Remarkably, on the right-hand side where $M$ is greatly increased, we achieve a milestone result with accuracy of $0.9816$.

-Next, we look at the dynamics of change in distances between PSOs for the best result above as showed in Figure~\ref{fig:distance}.
+Next, we look at the dynamics of change in distances between PSOs for the best result above as shown in Figure~\ref{fig:distance}.
 We can see that PSO-2, PSO-3 and PSO-4 gradually approach each other (the distances to PSO-1 have similar values).
 In addition, PSO-1, though also approaches the group, keeps a further distance.
-It indicates that possessing a larger learning rate ($1e^{-2}$ vs $1e^{-3}$ and $1e^{-4}$) prevents the PSO from going into steeper minima.
+It indicates that possessing a larger learning rate ($10^{-2}$ vs. $10^{-3}$ and $10^{-4}$) prevents the PSO from going into steeper minima.
 Additionally, PSO-4 (random PSO) scans the solution space more broadly as the distances fluctuate wilder, even sometimes move out of the group.